imagineLife/human-effort/ComponentMaster.md

 ### Building Components in order
 #### Start With Props
-Instead of starting with content _inside_ the jsx, start with the content passes as props...
+Instead of starting a new component with content _inside_ the jsx, start with the content passes as props...
 **instead of...**
 ```
 const Header = () => (<h1>Prop-Driven Text Here</h1>)